mdykman/magickman/README.md

 For a format string :watermark =>"/usr/local/bin/watermark.rb"
  $ /usr/local/bin/watermark.rb assets/images/foo.jpg public/foo.large.jpg

+#### custom scripts
 Custom scripts can be in any language.
 They should take input and output files from the command line arguments, and exit with 0 upon success for maximum compatability.
 It is expected that the output image has been created or at least exists before a custom script signals successful termination.

 ### not-found handling
   magickman allows a custom not-found image on a per-type basis, via config[:notfoundtypes].